gazay/odnoklassniki/README.md

 ### Error Handling

 Unfortunately, most errors from Odnoklassniki API are returned within a _success_ response (200 HTTP status code).
-So, there is a wrapper that in this gem:
+So, there is a wrapper just for that in this gem:

 ```ruby
 begin